rusini/manool/tutorial/lesson-4.md

 ### Records ############################################################################################################

 Records are composite values whose individual components are always identified by keys of type Symbol.
-A record component is accessible in constant time, but there are certain limitations as to how you can manipulate records.
+A record component is accessible in constant time, but there are more limitations as to how you can manipulate records (compared to maps).

-Let's use records to construct a table of set operations and their descriptions and iterate over that table:
+Let's use records to construct a table of set operations and their descriptions and then iterate over that table:

     { {extern "manool.org.18/std/0.5/all"} in
     : for